 In 2005 Debra was selected to attend the Johnson and Johnson Wharton Fellows Program and the Wharton School of Business at the University of Pennsylvania.

-Her contribution to nursing and health care has been recognised by an Outstanding Alumni Award from the University of Technology, Sydney and she also holds appointments as an Adjunct Professor with the University of Technology, Sydney and the University of Sydney.
+Her contribution to nursing and health care has been recognised by an Outstanding Alumni Award from the University of Technology, Sydney and she also holds appointments as an Adjunct Professor with the University of Technology, Sydney.

 Monthly CNMO newsletters

 If you would like archived newsletters, please contact the Office of the CNMO, email CNMO@health.gov.au.

 Nursing and Midwifery Strategic Reference Group (NMSRG)